pocl/pocl/doc/sphinx/source/accel.rst

     - Size of control memory (this register space) in bytes.
       Must be at least 1024.
   * - 0x314
-    - DMEM_SIZE
-    - Size of the data memory in bytes
-  * - 0x318
     - IMEM_SIZE
     - Size of the instruction memory in bytes
+  * - 0x318
+    - IMEM_STARTING_ADDRESS (64b)
+    - Starting address of the instruction memory
-  * - 0x31c
+  * - 0x320
-    - PMEM_SIZE
+    - CQMEM_SIZE (64b)
-    - Size of the parameter memory in bytes.
+    - Size of the command queue memory in bytes.
+The cq region includes a ring buffer of 64B packets and the 64B queue header.
+Therefore the CQMEM_SIZE is (queue_length + 1) * 64.
+  * - 0x328
+    - CQMEM_STARTING_ADDRESS (64b)
+    - Starting address of the command queue memory
+  * - 0x330
+    - BUFFERMEM_SIZE
+    - Size of the data memory reserved for on-chip buffers.
+  * - 0x338
+    - BUFFERMEM_STARTING_ADDRESS
+    - Starting address of the buffer memory.
+  * - 0x340
+    - FEATURE_FLAGS (64b)
+    - Bitmap of various features.
+      Bit 0: HAS_MASTER_INTERFACE.
+If set to 1, the accelerator can access outside of it's AlmaIF address space with master interface.
+This also means that the above X_STARTING_ADDRESS values are absolute values (otherwise they would be relative to the base address of the accelerator.)
+Also, any data buffers, completion signals etc. are given to the accelerator as absolute addresses and the accelerator must decode the address to determine whether its own buffer mem region is being accessed or external devices or memories.
+      If set to 0, the data buffers, completion signals etc. are given as pointers relative to the beginning of the buffer mem region, and the device is assumed to not being able to access external devices or memories.
+      Bits: 1-63: Reserved, should be set to 0

 The instruction memory can be used to configure the accelerator.
+PoCL looks for
+<device_name>.img-binary file and if it exists, writes it to the region at the initialization time.
+In case of compiled kernels, PoCL will overwrite this region with the new program.
-However, it currently has to be done manually, and is not managed by pocl.
-The data memory is used to store an AQL Queue, as defined by the `HSA Runtime Programmer’s Reference Manual <http://www.hsafoundation.com/standards/>`_, the write and read indexes of which are exposed by the control registers.
-The size of the queue is such that it uses all of the data memory.
-Finally, the parameter memory is used to store data and argument buffers as well as completion signals for the kernels.
+The command queue memory is used to store an AQL Queue, as defined by the `HSA Runtime Programmer’s Reference Manual <http://www.hsafoundation.com/standards/>`_, the write and read indexes of which are exposed in a 64B header at the beginnig of the region.
+The size of the queue is such that it uses all of the region remaining after the header.
+Finally, the buffer memory is used to store data and argument buffers as well as completion signals for the kernels.

 As a practical example, enqueuing a kernel dispatch packet proceeds as follows: